Skip to content

 Jess Boyle FP-C, CCP-C – EMS

 Jess Boyle—proud New Yorker, husband, and father—is an accomplished EMS leader and educator.
-A board‑certified paramedic (adult, pediatric, neonatal) and flight paramedic turned educator, he is an expert in mobile medical simulation training critical care transport.
+A board‑certified paramedic (adult, pediatric, neonatal) and flight paramedic turned educator, he is an expert in mobile medical simulation training and critical care transport.
 Jess has shared insights at academic and industry conferences on difficult airway management and medical responses to chemical and biological threats, and continues to train physicians, advanced practice providers, nurses, and allied professionals across the New York metro area.

 Emilio Del Busto – EMS